Rapporter/rapport/_includes/installation.md

-Currently, this package is hosted only on GitHub, but it will be submitted to [CRAN](cran.r-project.org) once in reaches v.
-0.2 ([very soon, we hope]((https://github.com/aL3xa/rapport/issues?milestone=1&state=open))).
+Currently, this package is hosted only on [GitHub](https://github.com/aL3xa/rapport/), but it will be submitted to [CRAN](cran.r-project.org) once in reaches v.
+0.2 (hopefully soon, meanwhile you can check [our progress](https://github.com/aL3xa/rapport/issues?milestone=1&state=open)).
 Until then, you can install it via nifty function from `devtools` package:

 {% highlight r %}
 library(devtools)